LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/wechat-business.md

 ## Why use WeChat Business to connect with your consumers?

 * **Official business account** — Brands can register for an Official Service Account, allowing them to interact with and provide service to subscribers.
-* **Rich messaging** — Features like consumer-to-agent image and audio messaging provide an enriched messaging experience for consumers.
+* **Rich Conversations** — Features like consumer-to-agent image and audio messaging provide an enriched messaging experience for consumers.
 * **Secure forms** — Secure forms allow brands to perform identification and authorization, share PII information to generate leads or to perform a registration process during a conversation in a PCI compliant environment.
 * **Auto messages** — Send predefined messages about events that occur automatically in the conversation.
 * **Post Conversation Survey** — Gather feedback from consumers and measure their success across all messaging channels with the Post Conversation Survey.